jcgcristel/tournament-bracket/README.md

 * Enter `npm run develop` in the command line while in the root folder to launch the React application at `http://localhost:3000/` and GraphQL at `http://localhost:3001/graphql` in the browser

 ## Contribution
-Made with ❤️ by Dylan Hay
+Made with ❤️ by Joyce Garnett, Jaryd Knight, Rhenea Espeleta and Dylan Hay